geekyayush/bend-lang/README.md

 ## License

-This guide is released under the MIT License.
+This guide is released under the Apache-2.0 license.
 See `LICENSE.md` for full details.

 ## Acknowledgments